oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/elastic-stack/operator/_index.md

 * Set `logStashImage` to override the default version of Logstash to be used (`logstash:6.8.23`).
 * Set `elasticSearchHost` and `elasticSearchPort` to override the default location where Elasticsearch is running (`elasticsearch2.default.svc.cluster.local:9201`).
 This will configure Logstash to send the operator's log contents there.
 * Set `createLogStashConfigMap` to `true` to use the default Logstash configuration, or set it to `false` and create a ConfigMap named `weblogic-operator-logstash-cm` in the operator's namespace with your own Logstash pipeline configuration.
-* Optionally create a secret named `logstash-certs-secret` containing certificates for communicating with secured Elasticsearch.
+* Optionally create a secret named `logstash-certs-secret` in the same namespace as the operator containing certificates for communicating with secured Elasticsearch.
 The certificates will be placed under the `/usr/share/logstash/config/certs/` directory in the Logstash container.

 For additional details, see [Elastic Stack integration]({{< relref "/managing-operators/using-helm#elastic-stack-integration" >}}) Helm commands.